 Opioids also affect the body’s hormones.
 Insomnia can be a longer-lasting symptom until the body regains its ability to regulate the hormones.

 The Recovery Process

-However, accurately controlling your symptoms, diet, and water intake is something that could be difficult while going through opiate withdrawal symptoms.
-That’s why we recommend seeking professional help, like Waismann Method.
+However, accurately controlling your symptoms, diet, and water intake could be difficult during opiate withdrawal symptoms.
+That’s why we recommend seeking professional help, like the Waismann Method.